 Notions according to pattern

 How to Prepare Fabric for Sewing

-It is near impossible to match everything perfectly on the entire garment, so choose the most dominant and noticeable areas.
+It is nearly impossible to match everything perfectly on the garment, so choose the most dominant and noticeable areas.

 Here are some matching techniques to consider if you choose a stripe or pattern fabric.

 Remember, even though you have selected a pattern, you can adjust it to your preferences!